-These pages it detail how you can download, install and read your eBooks and secondly there are details of some common support issues and how to deal with them. eBooks can be read on a number of devices, including:
+These pages detail how you can download, install and read your eBooks.
+There are also details of some common support issues and how to deal with them. eBooks can be read on a number of devices, including:

 - A computer (PC or Mac)

 - A touch tablet (e.g., iPad, Samsung Galaxy Tab)

 It should be noted that eBooks downloaded are not Kindle eBooks and therefore there are no instructions included within this document relating to Kindle files.

 DRM stands for "Digital Rights Management".
 DRM technology can be added to eBooks to control some of the book's features, such as downloading, transfer onto an e-Reading device, and a lending period.